octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

   - Handles user input for selecting and placing buildings.
   - Displays a preview of the building being placed.
   - Ensures that buildings are placed in valid locations.
+- `DOTSEvents`
+  - Manages event flags for the ECS systems.

 ### General
 - `BuildingBarracksUI`
   - Controls the UI for the barracks building, allowing players to create units and view the spawn queue.
   - The UI includes buttons for creating soldiers and scouts, a progress bar for spawn progress, and a visual representation of the unit queue.
+- `BuildingPlacementUI`
+  - Controls the UI for building placement.
+  - Displays buttons for each building type and highlights the selected building.
+  - Subscribes to events from the `BuildingPlacement` singleton to update the UI based on the current building placement state.
+- `BuildingPlacementUIButton`
+    - Represents a UI button for selecting a building for placement.
+    - Controls the button's selection image visibility based on whether it is the currently selected building.
+- `CameraController`
+    - Manages camera movement, rotation, and zooming.
+- `GameOverUI`

 ## Components / Systems Overview